Some posts contain compensated links. Please read this disclaimer for more info.

 - Roll out one piece of dough (1 cm/0.3 inch) and place it into a greased baking tray

 - Squeeze out the excess water of the apples.
 This is important, as squeezing out the apples is needed just so that the bottom dough layer doesn’t get soggy

 - Cover the dough with shredded (and squeezed) apples and level it a little bit, so it’s even around the entire tray

-- Now use the second rolled out piece of dough, and cover over the apples
+- Roll out the second piece of dough the same as the first, and place over the apples

-- Use a fork and poke some holes into the dough – this creates a space for air so that the dough doesn’t break
+- Use a fork and poke some holes into the top layer of dough – this creates a space for air so that the dough doesn’t break

-- Let it cool for 20-30 minutes and cover it with some powdered sugar.
+- Let it cool for 20-30 minutes and dust with powdered sugar

 - Zagorje Cheese Strukli